Cooperative trajectory planning algorithm of USV-UAV with hull dynamic constraints: Trajectory optimization and tracking

 Nonlinear model predictive control (NMPC)~\cite{magni2009nonlinear} is famous for its ability to improve local tracking precision.
 It performs periodic real-time optimization according to the prediction time window to achieve the purpose of iterative control to reduce tracking error.
 Through the numerical optimization algorithm proposed above, the global trajectory based on the kinematic and dynamic constraints of USV can be obtained, in which the reference control quantity can be obtained.
 Therefore, the trajectory optimization is considered to use the error index of control quantity as the optimization target.
 Set the current time to be $t_j$, the prediction time window to be $W_n$, the optimization problem as NMPC can be formulated as

 where the first term represents the error between the state variable and the reference state variable, which is mainly used to improve the accuracy of state tracking and maintenance in the process of real-time control.
 The second term represents the error between the control variable and the reference control variable.
 This item is to meet the index of the lowest energy consumption.
 Although this problem has been considered in detail in the correspondence of optimization objectives in global trajectory planning, secondary planning in local tracking control can achieve better results.
-The third term can improve the smoothness of input variables in actual control and meet the needs of practical application control.
+The third term can improve the smoothness of input variables in actual control and meet the needs of practical application control. $\bm{W}_{mpcx}= diag\left\lbrace10,10,4,2,2,2\right\rbrace$, $\bm{W}_{mpc\tau}= diag\left\lbrace2,0,2\right\rbrace$, $\bm{W}_{mpcu}= diag\left\lbrace4,0,4\right\rbrace$ represent the positive definite cost weight matrix respectively.
+And considering the control requirements of real-time and stability, we choose $\bm{W}_{n}$ = 30, the sampling period is 0.05s, and the cycle of the NMPC algorithm call is 0.1s.